inowas/morpheus/concepts/2024-04-19 - How to manage layer properties.md

 # Problem — The raw idea, a use case, or something we’ve seen that motivates us to work on this

 A groundwater model consists of horizontal layers with (a rectlinear grid with a fixed numer of rows and columns which can differ in their width and heigt) and layer specific properties.

-Flow values in three dimensions:
+Conductivity in two different formats:

 * kx, ky, kz or
 * hk, vka, hka

+has to be treated somehow.

 Storage Values: